 For a game that’s ultimately about conquering a planet, the Dune soundtrack doesn’t deliver much in terms of outright action music, but it’s not without more pressing moments.
-“Too” carries a greater sense of urgency in its mix of wooden and electronic ostinati, while a four-note synth melody seems to underscore scouring the endless deserts of Dune in solitude.
-Suddenly, silvery arpeggios turn those endless sand dunes into an unexpectedly magical place, contrasting brilliantly with the arid atmosphere of the track’s A section.
+“Too” carries a greater sense of urgency in its mix of wooden and electronic ostinati, while a four-note synth melody underscores scouring the endless deserts of Dune in solitude.
+Suddenly, silvery arpeggios turn those endless dunes into an unexpectedly magical place, contrasting brilliantly with the arid atmosphere of the track’s A section.

 World map theme “Wake Up” is the closest that Picq comes to writing a march on this score.
 He steadfastly builds the cue over snare drums and electric bass rhythms into a composition that encompasses both the constant onward drive of conquest and the sheer majesty of gazing from above at a vast world.
 It’s a sensation that the music communicates far better than the game’s visuals.
 Indeed, as far as sci-fi game soundtracks go, few have evoked the enticing spell of living in another world as potently as Dune.